Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 He also wanted them to build a flourishing community of blissful offspring who would be likewise inspired by the grandeur of the world and the creativity of those born before them.

-God intended for Adam and Eve to naturally fulfill this twofold mandate as they pursued their individual and mutual interests.
+God intended for Adam and Eve to naturally fulfill this twofold mandate as they pursued their individual and mutual interests, so he allocated between them the attributes, aptitudes, and affections that aligned their personal passions, preferences, and proficiencies with his goals.

 God intended for Adam and Eve to delight in each other as they fulfilled his mandate.
 He meant for their relationship to be continuously satisfying on every level.